statelyai/xstate/docs/guides/scxml.md

 # SCXML

-XState is compliant with the [SCXML (State Chart XML : State Machine Notation for Control Abstraction) specification](https://www.w3.org/TR/scxml/).
+XState is compatible with the [SCXML (State Chart XML: State Machine Notation for Control Abstraction) specification](https://www.w3.org/TR/scxml/).
 This page contains details on where our API relates to the SCXML specification.

 ## Events